 You will need to complete the Free Application for Federal Student Aid (FAFSA).
 It can be completed online at www.fafsa.ed.gov .
-To apply online, it is recommended that you (and your parent, if you are a dependent) first be assigned a Personal Identification Number (PIN ) from the U.S. Department of Education.
-You can request a PIN at www.pin.ed.gov .
+To apply online, it is recommended that you (and your parent, if you are a dependent) create a Federal Student Aid Identification Number (FSA ID) with the U.S. Department of Education.
+You can create a FSA ID at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid .
 If you do not have access to a computer, there are computers available for your use to file FAFSA forms in the financial aid area.
 While the online version of the form is available at http://www.fafsa.gov , you can still get a paper FAFSA from the financial aid office at HCC or by calling 1-800-4-FED-AID.
 In addition to the FAFSA, you will need to complete Highland's financial aid forms and any verification documents if you are picked for verification by the Department of Education.

-What is the PIN and why do I need to apply for one?
+What is the FSA ID and why do I need to create one?

-The PIN (Personal Identification Number) serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
-The PIN also allows you to sign your Federal student aid application online and allows you to correct your application data online.
-If you provide an e-mail address when applying for your PIN, you'll get an e-mail response in approximately 48 hours that contains a link to your PIN through the Internet.
-If you don't provide an e-mail address, you'll get your PIN in 7-10 days through regular mail.
-In the interest of keeping your personal information secure, do not share your PIN!
-You should never give your PIN to anyone.
-Be sure to keep your PIN in a safe place.
+The FSA ID (Federal Student Aid Identification Number) serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+The FSA ID also allows you to sign your Federal student aid application online and allows you to correct your application data online.
+After you provide an e-mail address when applying for your FSA ID, you'll get an e-mail response in a few minutes that contains an access code.
+In the interest of keeping your personal information secure, do not share your FSA ID!
+You should never give your FSA ID to anyone.
+Be sure to keep your FSA ID in a safe place.

 What is Highland's school code?

 Do I have to reapply for financial aid every year?